pecheylauren02/mp2-supervillain-personality-quiz/README.md

 ### Design and Planning

-- [Adobe Color](https://color.adobe.com/create/color-wheel) helped in developing the colour palette for the initial design phase of the website
+- [Adobe Color](https://color.adobe.com/create/color-wheel) helped in developing the colour palette for the initial design phase of the website.

 ### Code

-- [W3C Schools](https://www.w3schools.com/jsref/dom_obj_event.asp) helped in providing a reference to all DOM elements
+- [W3C Schools](https://www.w3schools.com/jsref/dom_obj_event.asp) helped in providing a list to all DOM elements and how to manipulate them.
-- [StackOverflow](https://stackoverflow.com/) helped with offering solutions on how to debug css and javascript code
+- [StackOverflow](https://stackoverflow.com/) helped with offering solutions on how to debug css and javascript code for certain functions.
-- [W3C Schools](https://www.w3schools.com/w3css/w3css_progressbar.asp) helped in initial structure and styling of progress bar
+- [W3C Schools](https://www.w3schools.com/w3css/w3css_progressbar.asp) helped in initial structure and styling of progress bar.
+- [JS Docs](https://jsdoc.app/about-getting-started.html) helped in naming the variables correctly in the javascript files.

 ### Supervillain Images